St Joseph's, Fairview: 1930 to 1990

 Despite the addition of partitions to classrooms in 1935 and the first extension in forty years in 1946 to the original building, numbers of pupils continued to rise.
 It was decided in the mid-fifties that a new second-level school building was required - this was completed in 1958.
 The primary school then occupied the original building.

 In 1938, Br.
 T.M. Ó'Catháin arrived at the school and he established the Leaving Certificate.
 The first Leaving Cert Class graduated in 1942.
 The Past Pupils' Union was established in 1956, with attendants of the first dinner including Harry Boland, Br.
 A.P.
 Caombhánach and Br. Ó'Catháin.

 By 1957, Irish was no longer the only language used to teach in the school and English was used for certain subjects.
 A new primary school building was constructed in 1964 and blessed by Archbishop McQuaid in 1965.
 The two other buildings were used by the secondary school, which arrangement continues to the present.
 In 1966, the school celebrated the 50th Anniversary of the 1916 Rising.
 Br.
 Caombhánach oversaw the production of a souvenir publication and research into the former pupils who took part in the Rising.

 In 1986, the first lay principal, Mr. Michael Foster, was appointed.
 Two years later, the school celebrated its centenary by producing an anniversary yearbook (under the direction of Mr. Seamus McGann).

 1990 to present

 A Repeat Leaving Certificate Programme was introduced in 1996 to tackle declining student numbers.
 From 1998, permission was received to accept girls in the Repeat Programme.

 In 2013, St Joseph's celebrated its 125th anniversary by producing an anniversary yearbook, officially opening new classrooms, launching a new website and launching a fund for a new development.

 As of 2019, the school had an enrollment of approximately 300.

 In 2022, the school was allowed by the Edmund Rice Schools Trust, with sanction from the Department of Education, to enrol female students in the 2023/24 academic years.
-As such the school's status changes from ‘all-boys’ to co-educational.
+As such, the school's status changed from 'all-boys' to co-educational.